 \subsubsection{Problem Formulation}

-As a general framework relevant for derivative valuation as well as regulatory CVA computations, we assume that throughout a given terminal expiry $T$ with the riskless interest rate $r$, there exists a complete probability space ($\Omega,\F,(\F_t)_{0\leq t\leq T},\Q$) satisfying the usual conditions with respect to which all processes are defined under risk-neutral measure $\Q$.
+As a general framework relevant for derivative valuation as well as regulatory CVA computations, we assume that throughout a given terminal expiry $T$ with the riskless interest rate $r$ defined previously, there exists a complete probability space ($\Omega,\F,(\F_t)_{0\leq t\leq T},\Q$), accommodating the model settings in Sec.\ref{sec:ModelSettings}, under risk-neutral measure $\Q$.
 Also, let $L^2(\Omega,\F,(\F_t)_{0\leq t\leq T},\Q)$, hereinafter simplified as $L^2$, denote the space of square integrable functions.
 As problem formulation, from $t=0$ and final expiry $T$ of an derivative contract, we define a set of discretized time points as $\pi(t):=\{t_k\ge t|t_k=k\Delta T, 1\leq k\leq M=\frac{T}{\Delta T}\}$ with a time interval $\Delta T$. $\pi(t)$ represents either the exercise times for American-style option, or discrete exposure monitoring times in CVA calculation.
-Within the complete probability space $\Omega$, there exists a discrete filtration $\{\F(t_k)|1\leq k\leq M\}$ on $\pi(0)$.
-For notational clarity, we use $XYZ(\omega,t)$ to denote a stochastic variable under $\F(t)$ with $\omega\in\Omega$.
-In this spirit, the state variables are denoted by $X(\omega,t_k)$, which is $\F(t_k)$-measurable.
+Within the complete probability space $\Omega$, there exists a discrete filtration $\{\F_{t_k}|1\leq k\leq M\}$ on $\pi(0)$.
+For notational clarity, we use $XYZ(\omega,t)$ to denote a stochastic variable under $\F_t$ with $\omega\in\Omega$.
+In this spirit, the state variables are denoted by $X(\omega,t_k)$, which is $\F_{t_k}$-measurable.

 To define the problem with maximum generality, we also have to define two important quantities: $Z(\omega,t_k)\equiv Z(X(\omega,t_k))$ as the exercise payoff at $t_k$, and $\tilde{V}(\omega,\tilde{\tau}(t_k))$ as the sum of discounted (back to $t_k$) future cash flows from $t_k$ and up to a stopping time $\tilde{\tau}(t_k)\in\pi(t_k)$.
 Different from $X(\omega,t_k)$ or $Z(\omega,t_k)$, $\tilde{V}(\omega,\tilde{\tau}(t_k))$ is only measurable with respect to the information in $\tilde{\tau}(t_k)$.
 For single cash flow derivatives, these two quantities are related to each other as $\tilde{V}(\omega,\tilde{\tau}(t_k))=e^{-r[\tilde{\tau}(t_k)-t_k]}Z(X(\omega,\tilde{\tau}(t_k)))$.
 Similar to previous literature, we limit the attention to square integrable payoff functions, i.e., $\tilde{V}(\omega,\cdot)\in L^2$.